Kpengla: Rise to power

 The Kingdom of Dahomey had increased significantly in power since the 1720s.
 King Agaja (1718-1740) had expanded the kingdom to the key Atlantic ports of Whydah and Allada.
 Agaja's son King Tegbessou (1740-1774) had similarly expanded the kingdom.
 However, the kingdom remained a tributary to the Oyo Empire, owing yearly gifts to the Oyo Empire.
 The slave trade had increased substantially along the coast with European traders.
 During the last years of Tegbessou's reign, the Oyo Empire began restricting the slave trade through Dahomey and channeling slaves to other ports or to charge high prices through Dahomey.
 The shortage became so problematic that Tegbessou was forced to sell his own slaves to keep the trade going.

 It is not entirely clear whether Kpengla was the named heir of Tegbessou; regardless, upon Tegbessou's death, he rushed with armed companions to the Royal Palace to make a claim to the throne.
 Large scale fighting occurred in the palace and it is reported that 285 women in the palace fighting died.
 Following this struggle, Kpengla was named king.
+Kpengla made attempts to improve relations with the Ashanti Empire.
+Diplomatic missions were exchanged between Asantehene Osei Kwadwo and Kpengla.
+It may have been through these missions that the Togo hills became recognized as the neutral zone between both states.